obijywk/hunttracker/README.md

 - **PGUSER**: The PostgreSQL database username.
 - **PGPASSWORD**: The PostgreSQL database password for the given user.
 - **PGDATABASE**: The name of the PostgreSQL database to use.
-- **SLACK_URL_PREFIX**: The beginning of your Slack instance URL e.g.
-  "https://app.slack.com/client/T0E2CSZ8F/".
-This is used for building deep links into Slack.
 - **SLACK_ACTIVITY_LOG_CHANNEL_NAME**: A Slack channel name (without the leading #) where puzzle creations etc. will be announced.
 - **SLACK_ADMIN_CHANNEL_ID**: A Slack channel ID (not name!).
 Only members of this channel will